urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/12 Serialization and Cloning.md

-      class D extends C {} // Serializable class E extends C { B b = new B(); } // Not serializable class E extends C { transient B b = new B(); } // Serializable
+      class D extends C {} // Serializable class E extends C { B b = new B(); } // Not serializable class E extends C { transient B b = new B(); } // Serializable If a serializable class extends a non-serializable class, then the no-args constructor of the non-serializable super class will be executed.
+    This means that a non-serializable super class of a serializable class must have a no-args constructor

 serialVersionUID property
   The serialization runtime associates with each serializable class a version number, called a serialVersionUID,